Sunday, November 06, 2016

 |Yes, there WERE Pokemon!|

 I passed 25 Herschel Objects, did a couple more for good measure, and called it a night well before 12.
-Yes, I was in violation of me and my friend Pat’s old-time rule, “No going to bed at Deep South until M42 is out of the trees.”
+Yes, I was in violation of my rule from the long-lost days of the 1990s, “No going to bed at Deep South until M42 is out of the trees.”
 I wanted to stick it out, but just couldn’t.
 As on the previous night, it was damp, very damp, and I was tired and feeling sick again.
 A few minutes shooting the breeze with friends in the Lodge, and I was off to bed.
-I was darned sure playing Astro Wimp this time out, but there just wasn’t anything for it.
+I was darned sure playing Astro Wimp this time out but given my cold (which was clearly no longer "incipient"), there just wasn’t anything for it.

 One more prize drawing, and guess what?
 “I never win” Rod was a winner again.
 This time I picked up a Bresser 25mm 70-degree eyepiece.
 It produced beautiful images in the refractor, and was much lighter than the similar focal length, similar apparent field width eyepiece I own, so I was a happy camper.
 I used the Bresser happily for much of my Saturday night observing.